Sixth form subject selection, helping you choose

 - Keep your options open.
 You may be hell bent on studying economics at 16, but after two years of charts, diagrams and increasingly complex mathematical operations, may wish to confine economics to the history books and opt for anything but.
 Will your subject combination count?

 - Take subjects that are of value.
-We recommend you consult the list of facilitating subjects produced by the Russell Group (See below).
-As a rule of thumb, leading universities strongly recommend that students should take at least two of the facilitating subjects or other 'hard subjects'.
-Facilitating subjects such as maths, English literature, physics and history keep your options open.
+Consult the list of facilitating subjects produced by the Russell Group.
+As a rule of thumb, leading universities strongly recommend that students should take at least two of the facilitating subjects (such as maths, English lit, physics and history) or other 'hard subjects'.
 Not all hard subjects are facilitating (economics and music, for example) but hard subjects will also be welcomed by top universities, though not for all courses - so always check course requirements.
 Music and art may not appear on the facilitating list, but you will struggle to get a place on a music or art degree without evidence of previous study at a high level.
 So use lists as a guide but don't be blind to the obvious.

 - Read the small print.
-If your heart is set on a particular career or university course, check the detail.
-Find out any course requirements before you choose your advanced level course/ subjects.
+If your heart is set on a particular career or university course, find out any course requirements before you choose your advanced level course/ subjects.
 A course may not only request the specific grades eg AAB but specify the subjects too.
 Often the grades will be attached to subjects eg minimum of: maths A, physics A, chemistry B, so getting the right grades in the wrong subjects may matter.

 - Not all advanced level studies are equal and not all subjects within those are considered equally worthy by top universities.
 A levels are the most popular advanced level qualification.
 Check the suitability of the subjects you are studying (and the combination) for subjects which interest you.
 Avoid eg business studies and economics - they are deemed too similar to count twice.